AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

  - **Route Table Selection** allows VPC route tables to be selected when attaching attaching a Spoke VPC gateway.
 Only the selected route tables are programmed for learning routes and reprogramming routes at failover time.
 API support only.

- - **TGW DXGW and VPN Enhancment** allows DXGW and VPN to be deployed in any Security Domain.
+ - **TGW DXGW and VPN Enhancement** allows DXGW and VPN to be deployed in any Security Domain.
 One use case is if you have multiple VPN connection and do not wish to have the remote sites to have connectivity with each other, you can now create VPN connections in different Security Domains.
  - **ASN Path Prepend** adds ASN number when Aviatrix Transit Gateway redistribute routes to its BGP peer.
 For new Transit connection, the Aviatrix Transit Gateway automatically inserts its ASN number.
 To insert ASN path in an existing connection, go to Transit Network -> Advanced Config -> Prepend AS Path

 Security
 ------------

- - **Force_Drop Function** in statefule firewall rule to allow immediate packet dropping on established sessions.
+ - **Force_Drop Function** in stateful firewall rule to allow immediate packet dropping on established sessions.
  - **Stateful Firewall Port Configuration Enhancement** allows you to add multiple port numbers and multiple port ranges separated by comma in the same rule.
  - **FQDN for non TCP 443 SSL protocol** allows you to execute FQDN filtering function for HTTPS traffic running on non TCP port 443.
 The use case is for HTTPS based applications that need to access Internet sites on non TCP port 443.
 To configure, select HTTPS as the protocol and input a specific TCP port.
 With is feature, you can configure wild card.